Drive-Up COVID-19 Testing

 Rapid antibody test using lateral flow assay cassettes (tests for previous infection)

-Are the tests FDA approved?
+Are the tests FDA authorized?

 Does your facility provide testing for companies and employees?